Issue 221105.1: Add a mechanism for specifying subprogram return value locations

 Background

-A debug feature is to print the result of a subroutine at exit.
+A debug feature is to print the value returned by a subprogram.

-While DWARF makes available the type of the return value (DW_AT_type attached to DW_TAG_subprogram, as detailed in Section 3.3.2.) it does not provide any information about the return value's location.
-Debuggers instead use the platform's calling convention to determine the return value's location.
+While DWARF makes available the type of the return value (DW_AT_type attached to DW_TAG_subprogram, as detailed in Section 3.3.2), it does not provide a mechanism for obtaining the value being returned by a subprogram immediately after the return instuction.
+Instead consumers use hardwired, and assumed, ABI knowlege to obtain the value.

 Change Details